msechen/script/JD薅羊毛/README.md

 #### getshell.py

-> It’s write by 【opang】 and 【pikpik】, thanks for this guys !
+> It’s written by 【opang】 and 【pikpik】, thanks for this guys !

 `python getshell.py` can get useful tips